albertus82/vbesvga-oemsetup/README.md

 #### `OEMSETUP.INF` generator for [vbesvga.drv](https://github.com/PluMGMK/vbesvga.drv)

-Obviously written in an obsolete programming language and therefore easily runnable from DOS.
+Obviously written in an obsolete programming language so that it is easily executable from DOS.

 ### Usage